Learn PostgreSQL Embedded JOINs: Examples and Techniques

 - Depending on the size of the tables and the indexing, embedded

-can either improve performance or lead to performance bottlenecks.
-Always test queries and analyze their performance using tools likeEXPLAIN
+JOINscan either improve performance or lead to performance bottlenecks.
+Always test queries and analyze their performance using tools likeEXPLAINorEXPLAIN ANALYZE.

 - Depending on the size of the tables and the indexing, embedded